renan-perez/professionalprofile/README.md

 ## Professional Profile

-This project is a first version of a web based system which enables you create a profile with your professional history.
+This project is a web based system which enables you create a profile with your professional history.
+Access this link to see the first version of the system: http://renanperez.net/professionalprofile

 ## Motivation